jerry0317/JYMoleculeTool-Swift/README.md

 ### Options
 - XYZ file path **(Required)**
   - You will be prompted to enter the input xyz file path.
 You can either enter the relative/absolute file path or drag the file to the console.

+## MIS Calculator

+MIS Calculator will be a new tool to calculate the rotational constants information for multiple isotopic substitutions.
+The initial data source will be from single isotopic substitutions (`sabc` file), while `.xyz`, `.mol` are planned to be added in the future.

+The program should predict the rotational constants under multiple isotopic substitutions from the given single isotopic substitution information (or data of the molecular structure).
+The outcomes are not expected to be unique if the structural information is not determined in the data source, but the program should perform as well as [JYMT-StructureFinder](#structure-finder) in terms of reduction efficiency.

+The program will utilize `JYMTAdvancedKit`, which depends on the interoperability bewteen Swift and Python to utilize the `NumPy` library to calculate the advanced matrix linear algebra.

+**This tool is still in initial development.**